 To address the problem, emergency medical personnel, health care professionals, and patients increasingly are being trained in the use of the opioid antagonist naloxone hydrochloride (naloxone), which is the treatment of choice to reverse the potentially fatal respiratory depression caused by opioid overdose.
-(Note that naloxone has no effect on non-opioid overdoses, such as those involving cocaine, benzodiazepines, or alcohol.)15
+(Note that naloxone has no effect on non-opioid overdoses, such as those involving cocaine, benzodiazepines, or alcohol [11].)

-The steps outlined below are recommended to reduce the number of deaths resulting from opioid overdoses^{2,6,10,16,17,18,19,20}
+Based on current scientific evidence and extensive experience, the steps outlined below are recommended to reduce the number of deaths resulting from opioid overdoses [2, 4, 7, 12-14].

-STEP 1: CALL FOR HELP (DIAL 911) AN OPIOID OVERDOSE NEEDS IMMEDIATE MEDICAL
+STEP 1: CALL FOR HELP (DIAL 911)

+AN OPIOID OVERDOSE NEEDS IMMEDIATE MEDICAL

 ATTENTION.
-An essential step is to get someone with medical expertise to see the patient as soon as possible, so if no emergency medical services (EMS) or other trained personnel are on the scene, dial 911 immediately.
-All you have to say is "Someone is not breathing."
+An essential step is to get someone with medical expertise to see the patient as soon as possible, so if no EMS or other trained personnel are on the scene, dial 911 immediately.
+All you have to say is: "Someone is not breathing."
 Be sure to give a clear address and/or description of your location.